dendronhq/dendron-site/vault/dendron.guides.tips.md

     "editor.quickSuggestions": true,
     // This is poorly documented, but seems to offer suggestions
     // from any word in open document when turned on, which
-    // can be a little distracting in markdown docs:
+    // can be a little distracting in Markdown docs:
     "editor.wordBasedSuggestions": false,
     "editor.tabSize": 2,
     // Set this to false if you turn on quickSuggestions
-    // but don't want suggestions for markdown related snippets
+    // but don't want suggestions for Markdown related snippets
     // as you type:
     "editor.suggest.showSnippets": false,
   },